ropensci-archive/roweb2/content/technotes/2019-09-06-ucscxenatools-surv.md

 #> #   Platform <chr>
 ```

-`luad_cohort` contains information of all datasets in TCGA LUAD cohort.

 #### Download clinical dataset

-Now we download clinical dataset of TCGA LUAD cohort and load it into R.
+Now we download the clinical dataset of the TCGA LUAD cohort and load it into R.

 ```
 cli_query = luad_cohort %>%